draddo11/100-days-of-code/r2-log.md

 Looked at a react crash course and reviewed old code
 ## R2D60
 started new vue fulll stack project with mongo db express
+## R2D61
+completed back end of the vue js project front end to follow